Student organizations play a major role in shaping the social, cultural and intellectual environment at Harvard Law School (HLS).

 Student Orgs: D-G

-Disability Law Students Association (2134)
+Disabled Law Students Association (2134)

-HLS Disability Law Students Association (DLSA) is an open and inclusive organization dedicated to providing a community and supporting students with all types of disabilities at HLS, and to the advancement of equal rights for individuals with disabilities at Harvard and beyond.
+HLS Disabled Law Students Association (DLSA) is an open and inclusive organization dedicated to providing a community and supporting students with all types of disabilities at HLS, and to the advancement of equal rights for individuals with disabilities at Harvard and beyond.
 DLSA is also a community for Students with Disabilities and Allies who are seeking to pursue a career in Disability Law or Advocacy.
 DLSA seeks to provide a community to raise, discuss and act on the legal issues facing the HLS disability community and the Disability community writ large.

 Drama Society/Parody (1057)